cartwrightian/cfnassist/README.md

 *Create or Update?*

-By default cfnassit invokes cloud formation 'create', but if the filename contains ends with `.delta.json` it will do a cloud formation 'update' instead.
+By default cfnassit invokes cloud formation 'create', but if the filename contains ends with `.update.json` (or `.delta.json`) it will do a cloud formation 'update' instead.
 As described above cfnassit will keep track of which creates and updates been applied.
 The semantics of cloud formation updates are complex and specific to the resource type involved, you need to **check the AWS documents** especially as some updates can actually result in a resource